Robbie McClaran Photography

 The degraded typography is set and positioned with awkwardness and tension-building geometry.
 The feeling of deconstructed news helps maintain an editorial feel, but with an edge.
 The text surrounding the images are often feature the subjects' own words.

-The result was a multi-award winning little book that is as much disturbing as it is moving.
+The result was a multi-award winning little book that is as much haunting as it is moving.

 Design: Jeff Dooley, Robin Muir, Hal Wolverton